micro-os-plus/micro-os-plus-iii/README.md

 ## Purpose

-The **µOS++** _(micro oh ɛs plus plus)_ project is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time framework written in C++, intended for 32/64-bits embedded applications.
+The **µOS++** _(micro oh ɛs plus plus)_ project is the third iteration of µOS++, a POSIX-like, portable, open-source, royalty-free, multi-tasking real-time framework written in C++, intended for 32/64-bits embedded applications.